My name is Jacqueline I have been clean since September 2011

 After I completed my treatment I went into transitional housing at Ascension Place where I resided until I moved into my own apartment.

 Latriste Graham the founder of Coming out of Bondage helped me tremendously.
 She provided me with clothing and personal hygiene items.
 She also picked me up for church every Sunday.
 I now have a relationship with God and my children.
-I enrolled to in school to get my GED.
+I enrolled in school to get my GED.
 I also facilitate an NA group every other week.
 I am seeing a therapist once a week too because of the years of physical, emotional and drug abuse I experienced.